Modern-Day Slavery Statement

-- RECRUITMENT POLICY We operate a robust recruitment policy, including conducting eligibility to work in the UK checks for all directly employed staff and agencies.
+1. Recruitment policy.
+We operate a robust recruitment policy, including conducting eligibility to work in the UK checks for all directly employed staff, and agencies.

-- EQUAL OPPORTUNITIES We have a range of controls to protect staff from poor treatment and/or exploitation, which comply with all respective laws and regulations.
-These include provision of fair pay rates, fair terms and conditions of employment and access to training and development opportunities.
+2. Equal Opportunities.
+We have a range of controls to protect staff from poor treatment and/or exploitation, which comply with all respective laws and regulations.
+These include provision of fair pay rates (we are Real Living Wage Accredited), fair terms and conditions of employment, and access to training and development opportunities.

-- ANTI-BRIBERY POLICIES We adhere to all parts of the Bribery Act 2010 and operate a zero-tolerance policy.
-Clear guidance is given so that our employees are informed on how to raise concerns about how colleagues or people who maybe / are being approached or about possible Bribery practices within our business or supply chain.
+3. Anti-Bribery policies.
+We adhere to all parts of the Bribery Act 2010.
+Clear guidance is given to our employees on how to raise concerns about how colleagues or people are being treated or about possible Bribery practices within our business or supply chain.

-- WHISTLEBLOWING POLICY We operate a whistleblowing policy so that all employees know that they can raise concerns about how colleagues or people receiving our services are being treated or about practices within our business or supply chain, without fear of reprisals.
+4. Whistleblowing policy.
+We operate a whistleblowing policy so that all employees know that they can raise concerns about how colleagues or people receiving our services are being treated, or about practices within our business or supply chain, without fear of reprisals.

-- Using the standard Supplier Selection Questionnaire (SQ) that has been introduced (which includes a section on Modern Day Slavery). https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/558520/PPN_8_16_StandardSQ_Template_v3.pdf
+- Using the standard Supplier Selection Questionnaire (SQ) that has been introduced (which includes a section on Modern Day Slavery) https://bit.ly/3ylO9AB

-Advice and training will be supplied on modern slavery and human trafficking to staff through our compulsory staff induction training plan.
-For existing staff, we continue to raise awareness through proactive means, such as:
+Advice and training will be supplied on modern slavery and human trafficking to staff.

-We are committed to looking at ways to continuously increase awareness within our organisation and to ensure a high level of understanding of the risks involved with modern slavery and human trafficking in our supply chains and in our business.
-Tool box talks, team briefings and company newsletters will be used at suitable times.
+We are looking at ways to continuously increase awareness within our organisation, and to ensure a high level of understanding on the risks involved with modern slavery and human trafficking in our supply chains and in our business.

 OUR PERFORMANCE INDICATORS